Tuesday 20 November 2012

 Those who grew-up watching Sridevi dance between pots-and-pans, wear the risible, absurd feather and sequins studded outfits and pull it off with regal panache, knew that, "Sridevi can deliver the goods" (as famously said by co-star of her many films, Kamal Haasan).
 Can she ever.

-Walking the precipice of great comedy and heart-breaking tragedy, Sridevi's pitch perfect performance in the gentle 'dramedy' of manners and misdemeanors (a newly-wed wife in New Jersey sent us a note saying she wanted to smack the daughter and husband in equal measure!), English Vinglish, is the finest balancing act of the year.
+Walking on the precipice of great comedy and heart-breaking tragedy, Sridevi's pitch perfect performance in the gentle 'dramedy' of manners and misdemeanors (a newly-wed wife in New Jersey sent us a note saying she wanted to smack the daughter and husband in equal measure!), English Vinglish, is the finest balancing act of the year.

-While she substituted her famous chiffon saris for the ethnic chic of Sabyasachi, she's retained acting skills that's been honed to perfection since she started at the age of five.
+While she substituted her famous chiffon saris for the ethnic chic of Sabyasachi, she's retained acting skills that's been honed to perfection since she started at the age of four-five.
 "Born to act," said R Balki, the producer of her latest film, and in all honestly, there are very few able-minded who can disagree.

-In a career studded with superlative performances (and we risk the cliche of listing the usual suspects; Sadma, Chandni, Chaalbaaz, Lamhe and so on), in her third act, Sridevi's a fully polished performer, and truly India's penultimate actress.
+In a career studded with superlative performances (and we risk the cliché of listing the usual suspects; Sadma, Chandni, Chaalbaaz, Lamhe and so on), in her third act, Sridevi's a fully polished performer, and truly India's penultimate actress.
 A complete actress.
 Give her any role and challenge, and she will "go beyond expectation" (writer/director Gauri Shinde).

 There's a section in the Sridevi fan blog dedicated to her "famous fans", i.e. a collection of quotes from notable names in the industry who state that Sridevi is their favourite actress of all time.
-And the roster includes, Kareena Kapoor, Rani Mukherjee, Vidya Balan, Priyanka Chopra...names in a list we're bound to see early next year as the award ceremonies are belted out to various television channels.
+And the roster includes, Kareena Kapoor, Rani Mukherjee, Vidya Balan, Priyanka Chopra... names in a list we're bound to see early next year as the award ceremonies are belted out to various television channels.
 A list with the addendum of Sridevi.

 As producer/director Karan Johar said, for contemporary actresses, it's easy to quote Sridevi as their favourite, as in her semi-retired state, Sridevi doesn't pose as a threat.
 But, he's only half right.
 In her heyday, Sridevi had her contemporaries and co-stars regularly praise her.
 Albeit reluctantly sometimes, as Sunny Deol, a co-star of many, was rather ambivalent, yet couldn't fail to acknowledge Sri's skills.
 While her Telugu predecessor Jaya Prada remained tight-lipped on saying anything complimentary, Madhuri Dixit's appearance at the premiere of English Vinglish and her encouraging, positive sound-bytes, were consistently respectful.